 TITLE: Keep it short, and make sure it appropriately describes the research being presented.

 INTRODUCTION: The introduction should describe the scientific gap or problem, why it concerns the reader, and the hypothesis made.
 The experiments described must test the hypothesis presented.

 METHODS: This should be a clear, concise description of the research design and the appropriate statistical tests.
 Describe what was actually done to get results, including numbers of patients, animals, samples, etc., which data were collected, and how it was quantified.
 Support your description with tables and figures, where appropriate.

 RESULTS: Present the actual data collected together with statistical significance.
 Describe what was learned as a result of the study.
 Statements from ongoing studies that “data will be presented” are not acceptable.

 CONCLUSION: Analyze your results, and the effect it has on the hypothesis made in the introduction.
 Make sure it supported by data in the abstract, and that it is not overly speculative or broad.

 Remember, you are allotted 2,700 characters, which will include your Abstract Title, Abstract Body, Authors/Institutions, Table, and Figures.
 The allotted characters do not include white space.

 The SRI Program Committee is committed to maintaining high standards for the meeting, and therefore anticipates rejecting up to 10% of abstracts submitted.

 Be sure to check your abstract for proper spelling, grammar, sentence structure, and abbreviations, as these types of mistakes reflect poorly on the author.
 Any changes requested after submission will require a change fee.

-Abstract notifications will be sent by email from CTI Meeting Technology, the abstract processor for SRI, in mid-December 2019.
+Abstract notifications will be sent by email from CTI Meeting Technology, the abstract processor for SRI, in December 2022.
 Contact authors should add @support.ctimeetingtech.com to their safe-senders list to ensure they receive the email.